dpinney/droneEnergyImageAnalytics/README.md

 ## Part 1 - Synthetic Image Generation

-Since we do not have any real data available yet, I decided to make a synthetic image dataset
+Since we do not have any real data available yet, I decided to make a synthetic image dataset.

+The json file that stores patterns' segmention area info and boxing info follow the [coco-dataset](http://cocodataset.org/#explore) format

 ### Prerequisites